jmyers7/jmyers7.github.io/_posts/geom-primer/2023-02-20-geom-primer3.md

 The geometric and topological prerequisites are contained in the first two posts of this series ([here]({% post_url /geom-primer/2023-01-17-geom-primer1 %}), and [here]({% post_url /geom-primer/2023-01-18-geom-primer2 %})).
 These posts, in turn, are based on Guillemin and Pollack's book ([^GP2010]), from which we take our initial definition of a manifold.
 Thus, it seems appropriate to make the global proclamation:

 <div class="highlight-box2">
-In this post, we continue to assume that our manifolds are embedded in an ambient euclidean space, in the style of Guillemin and Pollack's book.
+In this post, we continue to assume that our manifolds are embedded in an ambient cartesian space, in the style of Guillemin and Pollack's book.
 </div>

 Besides linear algebra, the algebraic prerequisites include a familiarity with the following objects: